THIS GIRLS CAN

 Women Sport and Fitness Foundation - Ultimate Sports Kit

 An online toolkit to help you deliver sports and fitness programmes for women and girls.
 The kit is made up of a number of downloadable sections and you can choose which sections best suit the needs of your particular activity.
 The toolkit includes information covering the following areas:

 - Thinking about your audience

 - Targeting older Women

-WSFF and Sports Coach UK have jointly developed a series of factsheets aimed at coaches who coach women or who are interested in coaching them in the future.
+Sports Coach UK have a number of factsheets and guidance aimed at coaches who coach women or who are interested in coaching them in the future.
 The following fact sheets are available: